What is this medication?

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to doravirine, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to doravirine, other medications, foods, dyes, or preservatives

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.